kubewarden/docs/src/tasks.md

 # Common Tasks

-This page lists a set of tasks that can be performed after you [installed Kubewarden](/quick-start.html#install) in your Kubernetes cluster.
+This page lists a set of tasks that can be performed after you [install Kubewarden](/quick-start.html#install) in your Kubernetes cluster.

 Each task can be done separately, however if you're not familiar with Kubewarden, or Kubernetes policies in general, we recommend that you follow the tasks below in sequential order.